Grewestr/CrowdCTRL/README.md

 Contributions are welcome!
 Feel free to fork the repository, create issues, or submit pull requests.
 For major changes, please open an issue to discuss your ideas.

 ## License
-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available for contribution.

 ## Contact
 For any questions or suggestions, please reach out via the [GitHub repository](https://github.com/Grewestr/CrowdCTRL) or email at `gp0569@wayne.edu`.